 "(a) An officer of the Coast Guard who on the day before the effective date of this Act [Jan.
 4, 1983]-

-"(1) was serving on active duty in the grade of rear admiral and was receiving the basic pay of a rear admiral of the upper half; or "(2) was serving on active duty in the grade of admiral or vice admiral, shall after that date hold the permanent grade of rear admiral.
+"(1) was serving on active duty in the grade of rear admiral and was receiving the basic pay of a rear admiral of the upper half; or shall after that date hold the permanent grade of rear admiral.